 Even pre-pandemic, one in four people were experiencing a problem with their mental health, as per the NHS.
 This doesn’t even account for those who face problems whilst in prison, hospital or sheltered accommodation, or those who are homeless.

 The theory goes that a perfect storm of economic uncertainty, social media, celebrity culture, social isolation and political polarisation has made 21st century living a lightening-rod for anxiety, depression, addiction and other mental health issues.

 Research also suggests that our psychological profiles are shaped largely by early environmental experiences.
 With so many societal conventions ushering us to behave in certain ways and achieve certain things from a young age, it’s little surprise that, say, over 25% of girls aged 16-24 will now have a mental health problem in any given week.
-With half of all mental disorders manifesting by the time a person reaches the age of 14, it’s clear that easily accessible support structures need to be in place from an earlier age.
+As half of all mental disorders manifest by the time a person reaches fourteen, it’s clear that easily accessible support structures need to be in place from an earlier age.

 Yet, in 2015/16 40% of all mental health trusts on the NHS saw their budgets cut.
 What’s more, just 11% of the National Health Service’s total funding goes to mental health support.
 This, as the number (addictive) drugs prescribed for anxiety, depression and other conditions has doubled over the last decade.